BUYING FOR A PRISONER?

 Surviving a prison sentence in today’s prison system is no easy task – and it is what the Cell Companion is all about.

 Informed by those who have been there, and who came out the other side, it provides answers to questions other ‘experts’ can only guess at.

-From reception to release, the book covers legal rights, housing, family, healthcare, personal injury, vulnerable prisoners, and it tackles the difficult issues too – like sex in prison, self-harm, avoiding gangs, extremism, the dangers of debt, bullying and the real danger of ‘legal highs’.
+From reception to release, the book covers legal rights, housing, family, healthcare, personal injury, vulnerable prisoners, and it tackles the difficult issues too – like self-harm, the dangers of debt, and bullying.

-The Cell Companion provides valuable advice on simple things like just getting things done – how to make applications / complaints, accessing education, offending behaviour courses, the snakes & ladders IEP system, keeping fit, letters, visits, phone calls, recall, adjudications, and much more too.
+The Cell Companion provides valuable advice on simple things like just getting things done – how to make applications / complaints, accessing education, offending behaviour courses, the snakes & ladders IEP system,, letters, visits, phone calls, recall, adjudications, and much more too.

 Going to prison or already there, this is the book for you and your family, friends and legal advisers.